QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Second quantization of spinorial electromagnetic field

 \section{Second quantization of spinorial electromagnetic field}

 The goal of this section is to give the reader a concise idea of how the definitions of the key quantum operators and their matrix elements in the spinorial form transform into the pertinent quantities in the conventional QED.
-The quantization of the photon spinor field form $\Psi_\Re$, made of real-valued fields, follows trivially from the conventional QED \cite{Loudon2000}.
-It is obtained by substituting the conventional Hermitian electric and magnetic field operators in places of the electric and magnetic fields in the photon spinor in Eq.~\eqref{eq:wavefunctions}.
+The quantization of the electromagnetic spinor field form $\Psi_\Re$, made of real-valued fields, follows trivially from the conventional QED \cite{Loudon2000}.
+It is obtained by substituting the conventional Hermitian electric and magnetic-field operators in places of the electric and magnetic fields in the electromagnetic spinor in Eq.~\eqref{eq:wavefunctions}.
 Similarly, the charge-current spinor $\Phi_\Re$ is quantized by substituting the conventional Dirac field operator into Eq.~\eqref{eq:PhiR} or the corresponding components of the electric four-current density into Eq.~\eqref{eq:wavefunctions}.

-This section is devoted to the quantization of the complex-valued photon spinor field form $\Psi$, which has the role of the photon wavefunction in the present theory.
+This section is devoted to the quantization of the complex-valued electromagnetic spinor field form $\Psi$.
 Since $\Psi$ is complex valued, the corresponding operator is non-Hermitian in analogy to the Dirac field operator.
 We demonstrate the usability of the photon-spinor-field operator in the calculation of the correct second-quantized operators of physical quantities in a way analogous to the Dirac theory.
-We also compare the single-photon states in the second quantization to the first-quantized single-photon states presented in Sec.~\ref{sec:spinorialwavefunctions} and in Appendix \ref{apx:spinorialwavefunctions}.
+We also compare the single-photon states in the second quantization formalism to the first-quantized spinorial photon eigenstates presented in Sec.~\ref{sec:spinorialwavefunctions} and in Appendix \ref{apx:spinorialwavefunctions}.